syncthing/syncthing/README.md

  * Handling of deleted files.
 Deletes can be propagated or ignored per client.

- * Synchronizing multiple unrelated directory tries by following symlinks directly below the repository level.
+ * Synchronizing multiple unrelated directory trees by following symlinks directly below the repository level.

 The following features are _not yet implemented but planned_: